 Trebek: Butterflies, bull bats and barred owls

-Zipperer: What winged wildlife will be seen or heard by the members and guests of the Lebanon Birding Club on Saturday, 23 June 2018?
+Zipperer: What winged wildlife will be seen or heard by the members and guests of the Lebanon Birding Club on Saturday, 19 June 2021?

 First up, a tour of the Native Plant & Butterfly Garden at Cedars of Lebanon State Park led by Tennessee Extension Master Gardener Linda Robertson.
 Linda established and maintains the garden and will go deep catalog sharing her knowledge of the plants and animals that call this magnificent garden home.
 Everyone is invited.
-To participate meet at the Dixon L. Merritt Nature Center by 6:00 p.m.
+To participate meet at the Dixon L. Merritt Nature Center by 6:15 p.m.
 The butterfly garden is in full bloom and absolutely gorgeous so don’t miss this opportunity!

-Next, we venture off into the forests and glades of southern Wilson County in search of nightjars and owls.
-To join us on the birding expedition, be at the Nature Center by 6:45 p.m.
-We will pile into as few vehicles as possible, then hit the back roads just a few miles south of the park with Stephen Zipperer leading the way.
+Next, we venture off into the glade of southern Wilson County in search of nightjars and owls.
+To join us on the birding expedition, be at the Nature Center by 7:00 p.m.
+We will make our way into the Cedars of Lebanon State Forest a few miles west of the park with Stephen Zipperer leading the way.

 Expect to hear Great Horned Owl, Barred Owl, Eastern Screech Owl, Chuck-will’s Widow, Eastern Whippoorwill, and Common Nighthawk.
 If we’re lucky, we might catch sight of one or two of these birds.

 It’s going to be fun!
-We hope to see you on Saturday, 23 June 2018.
+We hope to see you on Saturday, 19 June 2021.